Augusta, Ontario: Pioneer cemeteries

 Bissell Cemetery is located along the Fifth Concession on Lot 34 near Algonquin, Ontario.
 The cemetery occupies a space of around a quarter acre and is currently operated and maintained by a board of trustees.
 The property on which the cemetery stands was originally a Crown Grant to a David Bissell, and officially became a cemetery in 1886.
 Burials took place here prior to this, however, with the earliest stone belonging to a Zenas Bissell, who died in 1853.

 Carpenter's Cemetery is a pioneer cemetery located on the Fifth Concession on Lot 36 which was established in 1815.
-The property was originally a Crown Grant to Isaiah Carpenter, who's tombstone is also the oldest readable stone in the cemetery, dated November 16, 1815.
+The property was originally a Crown Grant to Isaiah Carpenter, whose tombstone is also the oldest readable stone in the cemetery, dated November 16, 1815.
 There are possibly older burials in this cemetery, as some graves are only marked with fieldstones and other and illegible.

 The Maynard Cemetery located on County Road 26, although purchased by Methodists and still in use, began as a pioneer cemetery.
 The earliest legible inscription is from 1814 and reads " Ruth dau. of Joseph and Louisa Scott who died Aug.
 1, 1814 aged 16 y.
 5 m."; there are possibly earlier burials, as some graves were only every marked with fieldstones if at all.
 By 1817 the property had been purchased by the Methodist church in order to officially become a cemetery with more land being purchased in 1848.
 Maynard Cemetery is currently maintained by a board of trustees.

 Read's Cemetery is located on Bethel Road just off of County Road 26 in Bethel, Ontario.
 Read's Cemetery was in use very early as the sign for the cemetery was erected in 1800.
 The cemetery's oldest readable stone belongs to Moses Read who died in 1802; there are many weathered stones in the cemetery that were once used as markers for older graves.
 This cemetery is located between two properties, which used to belong to the Row and the Read families who donated the land for the cemetery.
 The iron fence surrounding the graveyard was erected in 1918 and was built by local individuals who canvassed the money for the build.
 Read's Cemetery is currently looked after by a board of trustees.